tarmoj/vclick/content/pages/gettingstarted.md

 <br>

 _NB!
 Use a good quality network!
 Try to keep the wifi router close to all players!
 Avoid public or overcrowded networks -  the performance will most certainly suffer.
-(Also in many public networks the clients are not allowd to connect to each other)._
+(Also in many public networks the clients are not allowed to connect to each other)._

 <br>